 The part you choose to take first ultimately depends on your background.
 If you are working as an internal auditor and have experience working with audits, I suggest starting with parts 1 and 2.
 If you have taken other certification exams that are similar to part 3’s content, then start with part 3 since many of the topics will already be familiar to you.

 Remember, pick the part that is best for YOU.
-Start with the part that is the easiest for you and don’t second guess your choice.
-It does not matter what your coworkers or friends did because what might be easy for them might not be for you.
+Start with the part that is the easiest for you based on your experience with your exam review course study materials.
+Don’t second guess your choice; it doesn’t matter what your coworkers or friends did, because what might be easy for them might not be for you.
 You’re going to have to take all the parts eventually, so start out strong on the part with which you are most confident!

 Amy is a professional finance and accounting writer who has a passion for all things data driven.
 When this San Diego local isn’t writing, she can be found walking her dogs by the beach or sailing on a sunny day in the bay.